mpnally/Terrifically-Simple-JSON/README.md

 ## datatypes

-One of the challenges of JSON is that it only supports 3 datatypes: number, string, and boolean (maybe the null value can be considered a member of a 4th datatype).
+One of the challenges of JSON is that it only supports 3 datatypes: number, string, and boolean (maybe the null value should be considered a member of a 4th datatype).
 The two most common
 datatypes in Web API programming that are not covered by JSON are Date and URI.
 Unless you are willing to invent extensions or